On the Imaginary Part of the Effective Action in de Sitter Spacetime with Different Regularization Schemes: Imaginary Part of the Effective Action in de Sitter Spacetime

 in which $a_{\mathbf{k}}$ and $a_{\mathbf{k}}^\dagger$ are respectively the annihilation and creation operators, while $u_{\mathbf{k}}(\eta)$ are the time-dependent mode functions.
 Different choices of mode functions specify different vacua.
 In particular, the in- and out-modes can be written as \cite{Birrell:1982ix,Akhmedov_2019}

-where \(H^{(1)}_{i\nu}\) and \(H^{(2)}_{i\nu}\) denote Hankel functions of the first and second kind, and $k=|\mathbf{k}|$ is the magnitude of the comoving momentum.
+where $H^{(1)}_{i\nu}(x)$ and $H^{(2)}_{i\nu}(x)$ denote Hankel functions of the first and second kind, and $k=|\mathbf{k}|$ is the magnitude of the comoving momentum.
 The parameter $\nu = \sqrt{m^2 - \frac{d^2}{4}}$ is real for $ m>\frac{d}{2}$, which is the case we focus on throughout this work.
+For related discussions on the light-field case $m < \frac{d}{2}$, see Refs.~\cite{Akhmedov:2024npw,Miller:2025jbz,Jain:2025maa}.
 The in- and out-modes, which specify the corresponding vacua in the Poincaré patch, are related by a Bogoliubov transformation,

 where $\alpha_{\mathbf{k}}$ is the mode-preserving amplitude, whose logarithm directly enters the Bogoliubov expression for the imaginary part of the effective action.
 The coefficient $\beta_{\mathbf{k}}$ is the mixing amplitude, and its modulus squared $|\beta_{\mathbf{k}}|^2$ encodes the number of particles produced in mode $\mathbf{k}$.
 The two coefficients are constrained by the normalization condition $|\alpha_{\mathbf{k}}|^2 - |\beta_{\mathbf{k}}|^2 = 1$.
 The Bogoliubov coefficients for the in- and out- modes can be evaluated explicitly